 NUIN is fundamentally a research-oriented PhD program, although students must satisfy a rigorous set of course requirements in addition to completing a thesis.
 Students also receive training in teaching and other professional skills important for all career paths.
 NUIN accepts applicants from diverse backgrounds and majors (including psychology, engineering, physics, computer science, and chemistry, as well as biology and neuroscience).

 Entering NUIN students receive a University Fellowship and are fully supported (including tuition, stipend, and health insurance) their first year.
-The expectation is that all NUIN students in good standing will continue to receive full support for the duration of their graduate studies.
-The NUIN stipend for 2012-13 is $28,000.
-First year students also receive $1,000 for moving expenses.
+The expectation is that all NUIN students in good standing will continue to receive full support for the duration of their graduate studies, provided they remain in good academic standing with the program and university.
+The NUIN stipend for 2016-17 is $30,500.